sacry-/sacry-.github.io/_posts/2017-07-10-2-about-the-lecture.md

   </div>
 </div>

 While algorithms provide a way to rank the content for the user, behind the scences web search needs to be organized in large hierarchical trees due to the enourmous amount of existing websites and new ones.
 The process behind organizing this is commonly referred to as indexing.
-Words and sentences are therefore mapped into numerical domains that pertains the structure and is easier to use as filters when queries come in.
+Words and sentences are therefore mapped into numerical domains that pertains the structure.
+It therefore becomes much faster to resolve incoming queries to a subset of the results.
+On these results high quality algorithms can be run that would take too much time when applied to the whole dataset.

 ### Wrap up